 The good news is that it's relatively easy to provide top-notch service.
 Of course, you should start by having the right people in place, but next to that, some form of IT Service Management (ITSM) procedures should be in place.
 It is always a good idea to follow best practices in setting up ITSM in order to avoid the mistakes many companies have made and to benefit from their successes.
 Talking about best practices, the Information Technology Infrastructure Library (ITIL) is the most common set of guidelines based on ITSM best practices.
 If you are looking for a support solution, it's good to check if you can incorporate ITIL standards in order to create a uniform way of working for your team.

-As Atlassian Partners, we may be a little biased, but we're huge fans of Jira Service Desk for setting up a customer support / service desk solution.
-Jira Service Desk follows ITSM/ITIL standards, it is very easy to configure and to use and it integrates perfectly with Jira, the best-in-class management tool for development teams.
+As Atlassian Partners, we may be a little biased, but we're huge fans of Jira Service Management for setting up a customer support / service management solution.
+Jira Service Management follows ITSM/ITIL standards, it is very easy to configure and to use and it integrates perfectly with Jira, the best-in-class management tool for development teams.
 On top of that, if you have the necessary knowledge to set it up, you can get up and running in no time.

 ITSM tooling for Essent

-Setting up Jira Service Desk in three days
+Setting up Jira Service Management in three days

-Let’s take a look at the day to day approach for setting up Jira Service Desk:
+Let’s take a look at the day to day approach for setting up Jira Service Management:

 Day 1: Incident process